 That’s perfect if you want to avoid team members using coupons meant for customers only.
 However, the reverse is also possible, as you can create coupons to reward team members.
 To achieve that, all you have to do is disallow the Customer role for specific discounts:

 Notice the Cart Conditions settings enable you to set up multiple rules using a simple ‘and’ or ‘system’.
 That approach gives you full control over the conditions purchases and users need to meet to use your coupons.

 2. Configure cart quantity and subtotal conditions.

 Out of the box, WooCommerce enables you to generate coupons that work for purchases over X amount.
 To check whether customers can apply a coupon, WooCommerce takes their cart subtotal into account.

-With Advanced Coupons, you can finetune that subtotal condition using rules:
+With Advanced Coupons, you can finetune that subtotal condition using the rules:

 The plugin also lets you create coupons that work taking item quantities into account.
 For example, you can create a discount rule that only applies to customers buying more than two items with a minimum subtotal of $20: